 - Option 2: Go straight to Masasa Beach.
 There are public boats that go directly to Masasa Beach, but they are fewer and even more unpredictable.
 Fare: P100.

-- Note: The last public boat back to Anilao at Tingloy Port leaves 9am so you will have to stay overnight if you don’t want to rent a private boat.
-There are also other boats that ferry passengers back to Anilao in smaller docks, but we can’t hold of any official schedule.
-But they sometimes pick up passengers at Masasa Beach at around 12nn.
+- Note: The last public boat back to the mainland at Tingloy Port leaves at 2:30pm.
+But you can also rent a private boat at Masasa Beach, which will set you back P3000 (or P2500 if you haggle).
+There are also other boats that ferry passengers back to the mainland at smaller docks, but we can’t hold of any official schedule.
+But they sometimes pick up passengers at Masasa Beach at around 12nn on weekends.

 3b.
 If you’re on a day tour, rent a boat.